-Admittedly, on some occasions, especially during social gatherings, it is pretty challenging to get out of drinking at least some alcohol.
-When everyone is having beers and wines around you, the social pressure on you to have one too could be immense.
+Admittedly, it is pretty challenging to get out of drinking at least some alcohol on some occasions, especially during social gatherings.
+When everyone has beers and wines around you, the social pressure on you to have one too could be immense.
 Even in these cases, there are ways to reduce consumption.

-If you are more of a beer drinker, see if there are any low calorie/alcohol-free beers in stock.
-A bottle of alcohol-free Holstein is only 8 calories (!) and there are plenty of low-cal options out there, especially if you live in the US.
+If you are more of a beer drinker, check if the establishment you're visiting has any low calorie/alcohol-free beers in stock.
+A bottle of alcohol-free Holstein is only 8 calories (!), and there are plenty of low-cal options out there, especially if you live in the US.

 And in any case, if you drink a glass of water after you had a drink, your stomach will fill up sooner, and you will feel fuller sooner, making you less likely to drink too much alcohol.
 It also helps with hangovers too.